Home / 5G / Protocols / PHY / PRACH

 Cell discovery -> PRACH preamble -> access response -> timing progress -> RRC setup path

 This is the core PRACH workflow.
-The UE first finds the cell, sends the random access preamble, and if the network detects it correctly, the procedure can move into the later setup stages.
+The UE first finds the cell and beam context, sends the random-access preamble, and if the network detects it correctly, the procedure moves into later setup stages.

-Loss of usable connection context -> new access attempt -> PRACH activity -> renewed entry toward setup
+Loss of usable access context -> new PRACH attempt -> renewed entry toward setup

-PRACH is not only for the very first cell entry.
-Engineers may also see it when the UE needs to regain a usable access path after losing previous context.
+PRACH is not only for the first cell entry.
+It also appears when the UE needs to rebuild a usable access path after losing previous context.

 Beam-sensitive access conditions

-In beam-based deployments, access success can depend heavily on beam alignment and coverage conditions, which makes PRACH troubleshooting tightly connected to SSB and beam behavior.
+In beam-based deployments, PRACH success can depend heavily on the beam path selected during discovery.
+That is why PRACH troubleshooting is tightly linked to SSB and early beam behavior.

-• whether the UE found the right cell and beam before the random access attempt
+• Check whether the UE found the expected cell and beam before the random-access attempt.

-• PRACH occasion configuration and whether the attempt happened in the expected opportunity
+• Check PRACH occasion configuration and whether the attempt happened in the expected opportunity.

-• coverage, uplink margin, and beam conditions affecting access reliability
+• Check coverage, uplink margin, and beam conditions affecting access reliability.

-• whether the expected next step after PRACH actually appeared
+• Check whether the expected next response after PRACH actually appeared.

 Symptom What to inspect first

-UE sees cell but cannot register Whether PRACH attempts are present and whether they are being detected
+UE sees the cell but cannot register Whether PRACH attempts are present and whether the preamble is being detected

-Repeated access attempts Preamble detection success, response timing, and coverage or beam conditions
+Repeated access attempts Preamble detection success, response continuity, and coverage or beam conditions

 Access failure near the cell edge Uplink access margin, beam visibility, and PRACH reliability

-Later setup instability Whether the early PRACH and timing-alignment path was already unstable
+Later setup instability Whether the early PRACH and timing-progress path was already unstable

-• assuming that cell detection automatically means random access will also succeed
+• assuming cell detection automatically means random access will also succeed

 • jumping directly to NAS or RRC analysis without checking the access path first